Adventure therapy: Theory

 Adventure therapy theory draws from a mixture of learning and psychological theories.
 The learning theories include contributions from Albert Bandura, John Dewey, Kurt Hahn, and Kurt Lewin.
 These theorists have also been credited with contributing to the main theories comprising experiential education.
 Experiential education is a theoretical component of adventure therapy.
 The ideas and thinking of Alfred Adler, Albert Ellis, Milton Erickson, William Glasser, Carl Jung, Abraham Maslow, Jean Piaget, Carl Rogers, B.F.
 Skinner, Fritz Perls, and Viktor Frankl all appear to have contributed to the thinking in adventure therapy and experiential movements for the progression of education.
-Adventure therapy is a cognitive-behavioral-affective approach that utilizes a humanistic existential base to strategically enact change via direct experience through challenge.
+Adventure therapy is a cognitive-behavioral-affective approach that utilizes a humanistic existential base to strategically enact change via direct multi-sensory experiences.

-Most research on adventure therapy as a therapeutic intervention has focused on aspects of cooperation and trust; other research examines therapeutic techniques with adventure therapy or outcomes on pathology.
+Most research on adventure therapy as a therapeutic intervention has focused on aspects of cooperation and trust, while other research examines therapeutic techniques with adventure therapy or outcomes on pathology.
 There remains a lack of follow-up data into the standards, requirements, education and training of individuals conducting adventure therapy.
 In a 1994 meta-analysis aimed at statistically integrating all the available empirical research on adventure therapy, 43 studies in a 25-year span were found to fit the criteria for analysis.

-The major theme of these questions about adventure therapy is effectiveness.
-Outcome-driven research has generated many conflicting findings that confuse theoretical structure and explanations of effectiveness.
-The outcomes in adventure therapy research are linked to existing psychological theories of change to explain, modify, or validate AT theory.
-The theories of change have upwards of 400 forms of therapy and related practices that have emerged from a conglomeration of ideas within psychology.
+The major theme of these questions about adventure therapy is effectiveness, as outcome-driven research has generated conflicting findings.

 Several researchers have attempted to explain the underlying process influencing outcomes of adventure therapy.
+A comprehensive 2013 meta-analysis by Bowen and Neill, which reviewed 197 studies with over 17,000 participants, found a moderate short-term effect size (g = 0.47), with the strongest outcomes for clinical and self-concept measures.
+The study found that the effectiveness of adventure therapy was influenced by participant age and program structure, and that these positive effects were sustained over the long term, though further research is needed to fully understand the mechanisms behind these outcomes.

 Adventure therapy is described as nontraditional therapy allowing for the pre-therapeutic adolescent to experience their mental health issues, with several theoretical aspects: